 reads the official press.

-There is a notable absence of doors, instrument panel, and roof – replaced instead by an inflatable canopy that could run from the car’s rear to the windshield header.
+There is a notable absence of doors, the instrument panel, and the roof – replaced instead by an inflatable canopy that could run from the car’s rear to the windshield header.

 Even the headlamps are discreet to the point of being invisible, concealed under the car’s dark blue bodywork until they’re switched on.

-And for some strange reason, many because of the look of the car, I always imagined someone dressed in Fairy Grunge clothing the ideal person to own this car.
+And for some strange reason, many because of the car’s look, I always imagined someone dressed in Fairy Grunge clothing as the ideal person to own this car.